123laurette/dalmoro_laurette_13_11092022/front_argentbanck/README.md

 Then run the npm run dev:server command

 ### FrontEnd
-Open a new terminal and run cd fron_argentbanck
+Open a new terminal and run cd front_argentbanck
 Then run the npm start